 413 19 Göteborg

-You can find toilets to the right when coming through the entrance, in the entrance of the greenhouses, below the hill up to the Rhododendron valley (closed november - march) and also in the restaurant.
+You can find toilets to the right when coming through the entrance, below the hill up to the Rhododendron valley (closed november - march) and also in the restaurant.

-Power-driven wheelchairs and other equipment can be borrowed in the shop april - october but have to be booked in advance.
+A wheelchairs can be borrowed in the shop april - october but have to be booked in advance.
 Call 010 - 473 77 77 (ask for the shop).
 Disability-toilets are found in the entrance area in the restaurant and in the center of the garden.
 Disability-elevator to the visitor's centre and administrational building can be found in the shop.Read more about accessibility here:

 Dogs are not allowed into the garden during 1 mars - 30 september.